XCLab/VCF2CNA/README.md

 ```
 Navigate to test data directory

-Extract invidual xz files and combine them into one file
+Extract individual xz files and combine them into one file
 sh extract_example.sh

 Run example data with default parameters